 There is now a range of facilities for collecting donations online.
 You may want to investigate how these facilities manage or link in to Gift Aid processing.
 (Just a few examples are shown below.)

 Vouchers4charity.
 Gift vouchers/greetings cards can be bought online, with 3% of voucher value donated to charity.

-Myspace, Facebook, Twitter and Bebo, to name but a few, represent a significant culture trend over the last few years: people are staying in touch with wider and wider social circles and they’re doing it through social media sites.
+Facebook, Twitter, flickr and YouTube to name but a few, represent a significant culture trend: people are staying in touch with wider and wider social circles and they’re doing it through social media sites.